LorenzoFerreyra/barbermanager/README.md

 **Rules & Constraints:**

-- A client may have only **one** appointment with `status = "ONGOING"` at a time.
+- A client can only have **one** appointment with `status = "ONGOING"` at a time.
-- The selected `slot` must:

-  - Exist in the barber’s availability for the specified date.
+- The selected `slot` must: Exist in the barber’s availability for the specified date and not be already booked.
-  - Not be already booked by another appointment.

-### Tasks
+### Automated Tasks

 Status: ✅

-Used `Celery` to run background tasks to:

-- trigger automatic email reminders that trigger a bit before the appointment is due.
-- update ONGOING appointment status to COMPLETED when it is due

-This was deployed with 3 services, `Celery worker`, `Celery beat` and `Redis broker`.
+Used `Celery` deployed with 3 docker services, `Celery worker`, `Celery beat` and `Redis broker` to run these background tasks:

+- Email reminders before 1 hour before appointment is due, sent to barber and client.
+- Status updates (ONGOING → COMPLETED) when the appointment is due.
+- Powered by Celery Worker, Celery Beat, and Redis broker.

 ### Reviews